../

 }

-Although modifying the func function is trivial here, let’s assume func actually resides in a dynamic shared library or a static library for which we do not have the source code.
-In such cases, we can use hooking to modify func at runtime.
+While it would be easy to modify the `func` function directly here, assume that `func` is actually inside a dynamic link library or a static library for which we do not have the source code.
+In such cases, we can use a hook to modify the `func` function at runtime.

-Here, we will take x64 Linux as an example.
-Generally, code resides in the .text segment, where memory is read-only.
-Therefore, we use the mprotect function to modify the attributes of this memory area to allow writing:
+Taking x64 Linux as an example, code typically resides in the `.text` segment, where memory is non-writable.
+Therefore, we use the `mprotect` function to modify the memory attributes to allow writing:

 #include <unistd.h>